CharliedeanCS/Ladybirds-Plant-Sensors-Project/terraform/README.md

 aws_access_key_id
 aws_secret_access_key

+## Running the script

+Run the terraform with `terraform init` and then `terraform apply`.
+Remove the terraform with `terraform destroy`

 ## :card_index_dividers: Files Explained
 - `main.tf`
     - A terraform script to create all resources and services needed within the project.
 These services include: